brenu/myCamera/README.md

 ## Todo list

 > - Video recording
+> - Settings for the user to change the image/video quality
+> - User Intercace improvement (because it's DEFINITELY not that pretty)
 > - HDR (It's more like a dream, because by now I have no ideia of how to do that)

 ## And if you want to...